spotlightpa/poor-richard/content/news/2024-02-28-SPLBLKWALLST.md

 Today, Black-owned businesses remain in the city, but are more scattered.

-On Thursday, March 7 from 6-7 p.m.
-ET on Zoom, join Spotlight PA for a free panel on the history of Harrisburg’s Black Wall Street and the people hoping to preserve its legacy and ensure a future for Black-owned businesses.
+Spotlight PA held a panel on the history of the street and the people hoping to preserve its legacy and ensure a future for Black-owned businesses.
+Watch it below.

-Our panelists include:
+Our panelists were:

 - <strong>Tanisha Thomas</strong>, newsletter writer, Spotlight PA